Cocaine addiction treatment – available across Europe

 • Changes in sleep or appetite

-• Risk-taking behaviour
+• Increased risk-taking behaviour

-• Pulling away from family or work
+• Withdrawing from family, friends, or work

 How to beat cocaine addiction